thunderbird/appointment/backend/README.md

 More information will be provided in the future.
 There is currently a docker file provided which we use to deploy to AWS' ECS which should help you get started.

+In order to create a user with password authentication mode, you will need to set `APP_ALLOW_FIRST_TIME_REGISTER=True` in your `.env`.

+After the first login you'll want to fill the `APP_ADMIN_ALLOW_LIST` env variable with your account's email to access the basic admin panel located at `/admin/subscribers`.

 ### Configuration

 The backend project uses dotenv files to inject environment variables into the application.
 A starting template can be found as [.env.example](.env.example).
 Copy that as your `.env` to get started.